upjs/facile-validator/README.md

 ### email

-The input value must be an email.
+The field under validation must be an email.

 ```html
 <input data-rules="email" />